-- B2.5.
-Indicator: The teachers strengthen student understanding and achievement of the learning outcomes through the use of a variety of instructional strategies that are selected on the basis of the learning purpose(s) and effectively engage students at a high level of learning.
-This includes the integration of multimedia and technology as appropriate. - B2.5.
+Indicator: The teachers strengthen student understanding and achievement of the learning outcomes, including targeted global competencies, through the use of a variety of instructional strategies that are selected on the basis of the learning purpose(s) and effectively engage students at a high level of learning.
+This includes the integration of multimedia and technology as appropriate and the linking of students' experiences to the world.

 Prompt: Provide a range of examples from examining students working and their work that give insight to the degree to which all students are actively engaged in learning to achieve the academic standards and the schoolwide learner outcomes.
-This includes students demonstrating critical thinking, problem solving, knowledge and application and the development of a wide range of technological skills. - B2.5.
+This includes students demonstrating critical thinking, problem solving, knowledge, application, and the development of a wide range of technological skills and global competencies.

 Additional Online Instruction Prompts: Evaluate the processes and the effectiveness of the strategies used by teachers to make decisions on learning and teaching approaches including direct instruction, and other student-teacher interaction opportunities.